dobtco/wintersmith-knowledge-base/contents/articles/dashboard/accounts/two_factor_auth.md

 order: 5
 ---

 Make your account more secure by requiring an extra step for authentication.
-All you need is a cell phone and an application on your computer or mobile device.
+If you have a smartphone, you'll need either the [Authy](https://www.authy.com/) or [Google Authenticator](https://support.google.com/accounts/answer/1066447?hl=en) mobile app.
+If you don't have a smartphone, you can use the [Authy Chrome app](https://chrome.google.com/webstore/detail/authy/gaedmjdfmmahhbjefcbgaolhhanlaolb).

 ## Enabling two-factor authentication